 French actor and heartthrob Alain Delon dies at 88

-Alain Delon, the internationally acclaimed French actor who embodied both the bad guy and the policeman and made hearts throb around the world, has died at age 88, French media reported
+He embodied both the bad guy and the policeman and made hearts throb.

 PARIS -- Alain Delon, the internationally acclaimed French actor who embodied both the bad guy and the policeman and made hearts throb around the world, died at age 88, French media reported.

-Note: This story has been corrected to delete reference to Delon appearing in “The Empty House” in 2022.